Vienna Team Announces New Scholarships for JMHS Alumni

 The Fund has an initial endowment of $250,000.00.

 Madison has been both my second home and my second family for more than a decade.
 It has become more and more apparent during my tenure that many of our most hard working and promising students find their dreams of higher education being dashed on the rocks of financial realities.
-The Warhawk Scholarship Fund is a great way for us to collectively give back, pay it forward and make dreams come to life for our most promising and needful Warhawk alumni. – Gail Hibler
+The Warhawk Foundation is a great way for us to collectively give back, pay it forward and make dreams come to life for our most promising and needful Warhawk alumni. – Gail Hibler

 The Fund grew out of the Board’s primary concern that the ever-increasing cost of living in Northern Virginia, combined with an increasingly expensive post-secondary education, inhibits numerous JMHS students and alumni from completing or continuing their education.
 Following numerous meetings with JHMS leadership and the larger Vienna community, it became obvious that a long-term, community-based Giving Platform solution could best serve those most in need and most likely to succeed; and individual success is the goal!
-Ultimately, The Warhawk Scholarship Fund was created under Virginia laws and received its IRS 501(c)(3) designation in 2016.
+Ultimately, The Warhawk Foundation was created under Virginia laws and received its IRS 501(c)(3) designation in 2016.

 As stated earlier, need-based scholarships are available to all JMHS students and alumni, either matriculated or not.
 The number of scholarships available in any year is determined annually by the Fund based on the funds available.
 The maximum amount of each scholarship, depending on fund availability, will be $2,500.00 per semester or $1,666.67 per quarter for a maximum total of $5,000 per Academic Year per recipient.
 Additionally, recipients must have maintained a GPA of at least 2.85 while at JMHS and must either be enrolled in Fairfax County Adult and Community Education classes to complete high school graduation requirements or in an approved institute of higher education on a full-time basis.
 There are other requirements for an award that are detailed in the Fund Operating Rules.